 The topic of sustainability and climate change is therefore close to my heart, and I want to make sure that the next generations, including my own children, will have a safe future.

-With the Climate Strike last year, people gathered on the streets, across the globe, to remind ourselves that the biggest responsibilities we have are to sustain the planet and hand it over in a better state for next generations.
+With the Climate Strike last year, people gathered on the streets, across the globe, to remind themselves that the biggest responsibilities we have are to sustain the planet and hand it over in a better state for the next generations.

 I saw a video on LinkedIn, featuring David Attenborough and Jane Goodall, asking how can it be, that the most advanced species on the planet, ignore the warning signals and ultimately may destroy its own home and future.
 The message resonated so I shared the video and the response was outstanding.

 A lot of Procurement leaders, academics and industry players came back and said we need to do more.
 Their encouragement provided the motivation to actually do something, so when I spoke with Bertrand Conqueret – CPO and President of Henkel’s Global Supply Chain – on the following Saturday morning foundational idea for the Sustainable Procurement Pledge was created.